Nipiras/PizzaOrderingSystem/README.md

    ### The Project Task
       Importing Required Libraries

-      Using the menu in the "menu.txt" file
+      Using the menu in the "Menu.txt" file

       Create superclass “Pizza”
       - Define the Pizza class and the `get_description()` and `get_cost()` methods for encapsulation within that class.